 A detailed look at careers in audiology, focusing on the role of an audiologist working with hearing loss.
 It will cover the skills, job description, and job requirements for audiologists, including skills, qualifications, and certifications.

+An audiologist is a health care professional who works directly with patients to diagnose, assess, and treat hearing problems and balance disorders.
 Audiologists work with patients experiencing hearing problems and balance disorders, diagnosing conditions and offering various treatments tailored to the patient’s needs.
 They assess patients based on symptoms, family history, and a thorough physical assessment.
 Audiologists make referrals to other health professionals if the condition is treatable or provide audiology care to manage the condition.

 An audiologist helps patients by diagnosing, managing, and treating disorders related to the ear, hearing, or balance.
 In this role, you may have different areas of specialty, but on a day-to-day basis, you will typically perform the following duties: